How to Generate DB Test Data

 - Next, select a field from the Rule Options menu and select Set File.
 I browse to my item.set file to specify its use in any column named as or like Item_Name.

-- Click Next to arrive at this job summary screen, where I can also preview the RowGen control language (.rcl) scripts that will be created:
+- Click Next to arrive at this job summary screen:

 - Click Finish to complete the wizard.

-Running the batch file RowGen produced populates all the target tables at once, in the order necessary to preserve primary-foreign key relationships.
+Running the batch file that RowGen produced creates all the necessary test data in flat files, and populates all the target tables with that data as you chose in the wizard (via ODBC or your DB load utility), in the order necessary to preserve primary-foreign key relationships.
 The bulk-loaded tables were pre-sorted on the index key for each table, and the values in the set files were randomly inserted into the right columns.

 This IRI Workbench screenshot shows one of the RowGen job scripts and a target table: